 This is more flexibility than would be provided by mapping each of the Controlled Port user's traffic class queues to a transmit SCI and associating an access priority with that transmit SCI.
 While such a constrained mapping addresses some obvious uses of multiple SCIs with strict replay protection, it does not necessarily cover all reasonable uses.
 Differing priorities in a single traffic class queue may merit different handling and access to underlying services.
 Strict replay protection is not guaranteed to be the administrator's focus.
-Equally it is possible that, in the future, some application will require a more complex choice between one of a number of transmit SCs, so assumptions about priorities or traffic class groups should not be embedded in the MIB's TxSCEntry's (or the corresponding TransmitSC class in the UML).
+Equally it is possible that, in the future, some application will require a more complex choice between one of a number of transmit SCs38, so assumptions about priorities or traffic class groups should not be embedded in the MIB's TxSCEntry's (or the corresponding TransmitSC class in the UML).

 The existing MIB's TxSC and TxSA tables and entries might be retained unchanged (or deprecated) and refer to the 'default' transmit SC, i.e. the one to be used if no others have been created by management and (by convention) the one to be used to support best efforts traffic.
 In that case an additional set of tables and entries might be created, as described below.
-If the addition of a further index to the existing object is permissible, with a default applying if the index is not
+If the addition of a further index to the existing object is permissible, with a default applying if the index is not present, then we could make do with a single set of tables and entries.
+Presuming the first of these for the

-&lt;sup>38MIBs do not always follow their base specifications, they have always been the domain of specialists and other have found checking them to be a tedious taskat best, largely as a result of the unremitting verbosity of the result.
+35MIBs do not always follow their base specifications, they have always been the domain of specialists and other have found checking them to be a tedious task at best, largely as a result of the unremitting verbosity of the result.
 In general MIBs have deviated from the specifications they have meant to formalize for a number of reasons.
 MIB designs tend to follow certain grooves, the original specification may have been unclear to the MIB author who is unlikely to have participated in its development or be an expert in that particular subject, and the MIB authors may have received advice from others who simply think the specification should have said something else and who welcomed the opportunity to rework it.
 A future move to YANG might make it easier to identify and correct discrepancies.
 In the present case we have been fortunate.